-Data ingestionEnterprise EditionNot available on AuraIntroduced in 2025.12
+Data importInfinigraphNot available on AuraIntroduced in 2025.12

 -

-Creating a sharded property database from delimited files using
+Initial import from delimited files into a sharded property database using

-neo4j-admin database import. -
+neo4j-admin database import full. -

-Initial import from delimited files
+Initial import from delimited files (offline)

 You can use the neo4j-admin database import full command to import data from delimited files into a sharded property database as in a standard Neo4j database.